Tourism towards 2030 –

 Tourism Industry Council Tasmania (TICT) is the peak industry body representing the private sector in the Tasmanian tourism industry.
 TICT is a not for profit organisation governed by a board of industry representatives from sectors of the Tasmanian tourism industry and the broader visitor economy.
 It provides a strategic direction and united voice for the sustainable development and growth of the Tasmanian tourism industry, and advocates on their behalf on policy matters affecting the sector.

-The Tasmanian Government and TICT as signatories to this agreement recognise there are many sectors of the Tasmanian economy and many organisations that have a critical role in realising the vision of a vibrant visitor economy in Tasmania and in achieving our target of 1.5 million annual visitors to Tasmania by 2020.
+The Tasmanian Government and TICT as signatories to this agreement recognise there are many sectors of the Tasmanian economy and many organisations that have a critical role in realising the vision of a vibrant visitor economy in Tasmania and in achieving our target of 1.5 million annual visitors to Tasmania.

 This includes all levels and agencies of the Tasmanian Government, local government, the Australian Government, the Tasmanian Hospitality Association, the University of Tasmania and TAFE Colleges, Regional Tourism Organisations, Business Events Tasmania, our air and sea carriers, representative sectoral organisations and many others.